coder3112/Mathematics-IA/non_affine.typ

   #figure(
     //http://www.songho.ca/math/homogeneous/homogeneous.html
     caption: [Each of the points on the orange line are equivalent in homogeneous coordinates.
-Source: songho], image("homogeneous_coordinates_example.png", width: 40%), )<illustrationhomo>
+Source: @songho], image("homogeneous_coordinates_example.png", width: 40%), )<illustrationhomo>